leighklotz/boxy/docs/spec.md

    - **Cursor Handling:**
      - The cursor is represented as a distinct element.
      - Cursor behaves according to Emacs-like principles, without creating residual empty nodes or spaces.
+   - **Clipboard Canvas:**
+	- A line above the editor that shows clipboard items.
+You cannot click into them.

 ## 2. **Emacs-style Cursor Movement**
    - **Vertical Movement (C-p, C-n):**